livefire2015/ez-ledger/docs/RECONCILIATION_FLOWS.md

 ```
 ┌──────────────────────────────────────────────────────────────────┐
-│ INPUT: Redeem 5000 points (but tenant only has 1000)            │
+│ INPUT: Redeem 5000 points (but cardholder only has 1000)       │
 └───────────────────────────────┬──────────────────────────────────┘
                                 │
                 ┌───────────────▼────────────────┐
-                │  Reconciliation Service        │
+                │  Cashback Service              │
                 │  1.
 Check points balance       │
                 │  2.
 Available: 1000 < 5000     │
                 │  3.
 REJECT ✗                   │